 Once you’ve gone through the manual, you should be prepared for the Arizona MVD motorcycle knowledge test.
 All the information you need to know is in the manual, so study it carefully!
 You are allowed to take the test three times within a twelve-month period.
 The written knowledge test is available in either English or Spanish.

 The AZ Motorcycle Operator Manual is constantly being improved and updated.
-The latest version of the manual was released in October 2010, with the following revisions:

 The manual offers high-quality rider education in order to help prevent collisions, and enable riders to safely operate a motorcycle.
 All riders can benefit from the information in the Motorcycle Operator Manual, which is available from Arizona MVD offices, from the MVD website, or you can view it online right here, on this page.